-Greg Brown is in his 26th year as a radio and television play- by-play announcer with the Pirates.
-Only Bob Prince (28 years) and Lanny Frattare (33 years) have called more games than Brown, who has described the action of more than 3,800 games in his career behind the mic.
+Greg Brown is in his 30th year as a radio and television play- by-play announcer with the Pirates.
+Only Lanny Frattare (33 years) has called more games as a play-by-play announcer than Brown, who has described the action of over 4,000 games in his career behind the mic.

 Known for his outgoing personality and passion for the ballclub, the Emmy award winning broadcaster has made the phrase “Raise The Jolly Roger” synonymous with a Pirates victory and “Clear The Deck, Cannonball Coming” his signature home run call.

-Greg’s association with the Pirates began in 1979, when he interned in the Promotions department while attending Point Park College.
-Following the World Series that year, Brown worked as the clubhouse manager during the Instructional League program in Bradenton, Florida.
-His 10-year stint in the Bucs front office included work in the Sales, Public Relations and Broadcasting departments.
+Greg’s association with the Pirates began in 1979, when he interned in the Promotions department while attending Point Park University.
+Following the World Series that year, Brown worked as the clubhouse manager at Pirate City during the Instructional League program in Bradenton, Florida.
+His 10-year stint in the Bucs front office included work in the Marketing, Public Relations and Broadcasting departments.
 Greg also served as the team’s public address announcer during the 1987 campaign.
 In 1988, he was a sports anchor on WFMJ-TV in Youngstown, OH.

 Prior to joining Pittsburgh’s broadcast team in 1994, Brown spent five seasons (1989-1993) doing play-by-play and color commentary for the Buffalo Bisons of the American Association (now International League) as well as hosting a sportstalk show on WGR Radio.
 He also worked as a color analyst and a pre- and post-game show host for the Buffalo Bills of the National Football League for five seasons (1989-93).
 Also during his time in Buffalo, Greg served as a play-by-play announcer for University of Buffalo basketball on WGR Radio and as a broadcaster for the Empire TV Sports Network.

 Brown is a native of Washington, D.C.
-He currently resides in Leet Township with his wife Kim and son Ryan (20).
+He currently resides in Renfrew, PA, with his wife Kim and son Ryan.

-Joe Block is in his fourth season of calling Pirates play-by- play action, having joined the TV and radio broadcast teams in 2016.
+Joe Block is in his eighth season of calling Pirates play-by- play action, having joined the TV and radio broadcast teams in 2016.

 Though having grown up in and outside Detroit, Block considers making his home in Pittsburgh “a dream,” as his grandparents and great-grandparents originally settled in the region, in Wheeling, WV, and Byesville, OH.
 As a teenager, Block traveled to Pittsburgh on spring break to take in Penguins games at the Igloo.